nipype/pydra/docs/source/reference/glossary.rst

     Workflow
       A Directed-Acyclic-Graph (DAG) of parameterised tasks, to be executed in order.
-      Note that a Workflow object is created by a WorkflowTask, by the WorkflowTask's `construct()` method at runtime.
+      Note that a Workflow object is created by a :class:`WorkflowTask`'s `construct()` method at runtime and is not directly created by the end user.